 WHERE TO USE: These colors can highlight important or secondary information on your page like CTAs (call-to-action), quotes, subtitles, or current menu tabs.

 These colors balance your design and create “white space” as well as provide dark colors for your main text and light colors to differentiate backgrounds, textures, and patterns.
-All color schemes should have neutral colors.
+All color schemes should have at least 2 neutral colors.

 If you use a neutral color as a background, make sure that it has enough contrast with your text color, so it’s not a strain on the eye and it’s easy to read.
 When in doubt, use white, beige, and different hues of gray.
 Black is an option, but it tends to dominate a color scheme if it’s used in several elements, so be careful.

 PRO TIP: Try to stay away from pure black (#000000).
 Black is overpowering and nothing is really 100% black.
 Add some subtle color into your blacks and it will be easier on the eyes.

 WHERE TO USE: These colors are mostly used as backgrounds, textures, subtle patterns, text, and as a balance between the main and the accent color.

 You Might Need Shades and Tints

 Sometimes you find that you need an extra version or two of your main or accent color.
 A good solution is to add in shades or tints of it.
 This is an optional step, but I find it helps when you need a variation of one or more colors from your palette.

 WHERE TO USE: These variations can be used for backgrounds, drop shadows, glow effects, overlays, and supporting elements.
 They usually stay out of the spotlight while giving you more choices without changing the color scheme you created.